bbauska/LFS171x/README.md

 The EVM runs on the Ethereum network, and it runs a Turing-complete software.

-+Vitalik Buterin is the person who wrote the white paper for Ethereum.
+Vitalik Buterin is the person who wrote the white paper for Ethereum.

 Some of its key features include the immutability of data, that unauthorized users cannot make changes to that data, the Ethereum development platform is designed to make corruption and tamper proof applications, the secure apps are sent decentralized and secured with cryptography, and they're protected against hacking attacks and fraudulent activities, and lastly, it's designed with zero downtime.